jimtla/rethinkdbrust/README.md

-# rethinkd 2.0 Rust Driver
+# RethinkDB 2.0 Rust Driver

 This is a very early stage WIP driver for json protocol.
 Compatible with Rust beta.